trumant/gemara/README.md

 Examples include the NIST Cybersecurity Framework, ISO 27001, PCI DSS, HIPPA, GDPR, and CRA — among others.

-### Layer 2: Control
+### Layer 2: Controls

-Activities in the Control layer provide technology-specific, threat-informed security controls.
-Controls are the specific safeguards that organizations put in place to protect their information systems.
-They are typically informed by threats or based on best practices and industry standards.
+Activities in the Control layer produce technology-specific, threat-informed security controls.
+Controls are the specific guardrails that organizations put in place to protect their information systems.
+They are typically informed by the best practices and industry standards which are produced in Layer 1.

 Layer 2 Controls are typically developed by an organization for its own purposes, or for general use by industry groups, government agencies, or international standards bodies.
-These should be used as a starting point for Layer 3 policies.
+These should be combined with organizational risk considerations to form Layer 3 controls.

 The recommended process for developing Layer 2 Controls is to first assess the technology's capabilities, then identify threats to those capabilities, and finally develop controls to mitigate those threats.